martinzha28/martinzha28/README.md

 <!------------------------------------------------------------------------------------------------------------------------------------------------->
 <h2> <img src="https://media.giphy.com/media/j0HjChGV0J44KrrlGv/giphy.gif" width ="60"> About Me </h2>

-I'm a 3A Computer Science Student studying at the University of Waterloo with a Software Engineering Specialization!
+I'm a 3A Computer Science Student studying at the University of Waterloo!

 I am currently fascinated by the power of technology and how it can shape the world around us.
 As a Full Stack developer, I strive to create seamless and user-friendly experiences by bridging the gap between design and functionality.